 To start, Jira actually makes it hard to find documentation on this.
 Instead of calling them “like” statements, similar to SQL, they refer to it as the “contains” operator.
 The “contains” operator is the tilde

 ~ and looks something like this:

 Another bit of magic to keep track of is how Jira Query Language interprets multiple words as part of your search.
 If you are searching for a multiple word phrase, keep in mind that including a space in your search text implies “match BOTH of these words” and not “match the entirety of this phrase”:

-! on the operator:
+! on the query operator: